sumeshi/quilter-csv/README.md

 examples

 ```
-$ sscsv load ./Security.evtx - head 10
+$ sscsv load ./Security.csv - head 10
 ```

 #### tail

-Displays the last specified number of rows of the data.
+Filters only the specified number of lines from the last line.

 ```
 Options: